venkj/TaskScheduler/README.md

 # Task Scheduler

 ## Overview
 This project is a Task Scheduler that supports network and system probes.
-It collects various metrics and calculates aggregate metrics like average, minimum, and maximum.
+It collects various metrics and calculates aggregate metrics like average, minimum, maximum and count.
 The scheduler supports customizable execution frequencies for each task and handles failures gracefully.

 ## Features
 - Network Probes: